druselabs1/druselabs1.github.io/index.md

 ## Welcome to Druse Labs

-You can use the [editor on GitHub](https://github.com/druselabs1/druselabs1.github.io/edit/master/index.md) to maintain and preview the content.
+You can use the [editor on GitHub](https://github.com/druselabs1/druselabs1.github.io/edit/master/index.md) to maintain and preview content.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages.